RangerMauve/mqtt-regex/README.md

 #### device/#/status/+name
 Not all wildcards need to be associated with a parameter, and it could be useful to just use plain MQTT topics.
 In this example you might only care about the status of some part of a device, and are willing to ignore the rest of the path.
-Here are some exaples of what this might be used with:
+Here are some examples of what this might be used with:

 	device/deviceversion/deviceidhere/component/infrared/status/active: {name:active}